niyue/osquery_tls_server_splunk_app/README.md

 SELECT name, major, minor FROM os_version
 ```

-You can issue an osquery using the `osquery` macro in the Splunk app with some additional SPL commands you want in the search pipleline, for example:
+You can issue an osquery using the `osquery` macro in the Splunk app with some additional SPL commands you want in the search pipleline.
+For example:

 ```
 `osquery("SELECT name, major, minor FROM os_version")`
 | eval distro=name + " " + major
 | stats count by distro
 ```
+NOTE: Because the osquery results are written back asynchrounusly from multiple nodes, please submit this query as *a real time Splunk search*, with 300 second window for example, so that you can see the results directly, and if you submit it as a plain Splunk search, you may not see any result because the results are not written back yet.

 ![OS distro distribution query](./assets/os-distro-query.png "OS distro distribution query")